-- Step 1.
-A determines the trust relationships related to $A \rightarrow B$ .
-Those relationships take the form $A \rightarrow X$ and $Y \rightarrow B$ (where X and Y are generic persons different from A and B).
-To determine those relationships, A needs the ratings of its outgoing relationships (set $S_1$ ) plus the ratings of B's incoming relationships (relationships in $S_2$ going into B). - Step 2.
+Step 1.
+A determines the trust relationships related to $A \to B$.
+Those relationships take the form $A \to X$ and $Y \to B$ (where X and Y are generic persons different from A and B).
+To determine those relationships, A needs the ratings of its outgoing relationships (set S_1) plus the ratings of B's incoming relationships (relationships in S_2 going into B).

+Step 2.
 A determines the extent to which each pair of those edges are related.
+More specifically:

-More specifically: - A determines the extent to which any pair of edges $A \to X$ and $A \to B$ are related.
-This requires to quantify the (performing) relation between B and X to quantify how alike B and X perform.
-To do so, A needs the ratings of the relationships in $S_2$ plus those in $S_1$ . - A determines the extent to which any pair of edges $Y \to B$ to $A \to B$ are related.
-This requires to quantify the (judging) relation between Y and A to quantify how alike Y and A rate.
-Again, to do so, A needs the ratings of the relationships in $S_2$ plus those in $S_1$ .
+- A determines the extent to which any pair of edges A → X and A → B are related.
+This requires to quantify the (performing) relation between B and X - to quantify how alike B and X perform.
+To do so, A needs the ratings of the relationships in S2 plus those in S1. - A determines the extent to which any pair of edges Y → B to A → B are related.
+This requires to quantify the (judging) relation between Y and A - to quantify how alike Y and A rate.
+Again, to do so, A needs the ratings of the relationships in S2 plus those in S1.

-Overall, to propagate its trust for B, A needs the ratings of the relationships in $S_1$ and in $S_2$ .
-The former are ready available, as we can assume that A stores locally the ratings it has produced.
-For the latter, we assume A receives them from B. In fact, those ratings have been generated by the people who have rated B; therefore, B may have all the ratings of the relationships in $S_2$ , as it has received them from its raters.
-In general, we thus assume each user stores the ratings she generates, plus she also receives and stores the ratings generated by her raters.
+Overall, to use our propagation scheme for predicting its trust in B, A needs the ratings of the relationships in S_1 and in S_2 .
+The former are readily available, as we can assume that A stores locally the ratings it has produced.
+And the latter are received from B. In fact, those ratings have been generated by the people who have rated B; therefore, B may have all the ratings of the relationships in S_2 , as it has received them from its raters.
+As a result, each user stores a very small subset of the web of trust - she stores the ratings she generates plus those generated by her raters.